vegardalvsaker/react-tutorial/README.md

 You will now have a red line under the `Person`-components, this is because we are not passing the required props.
 We will fix this after the next step.

 Inside the return statement of `Person`, replace the hardcoded values with "First name: {props.firstName}" etc. In order to access an object's value inside of the return statement, you will need to wrap it in curly braces.
-To test this, try to write `props.firstname` without the curly braces

 Your `Person`-component should now look like this:
 ```javascript